brandonminch/backbone-todomvc-tutorial/README.md

 After the todo item is added to the list.
 Clear the value of the `#new-todo` input.

 **Hint:** See jQuery's `val()`, `html()` and `append()` methods.

+## 3.4

+Merge your changes into the `exercise-03-complete` branch and submit a pull request to the source repo on GitHub.